-The country is encircled by the economic powerhouse of South Africa, and has forged strong regional ties and trade links with its neighbours.
+Considering Lesotho’s geographical position in the middle of the economic hub of South Africa, strengthening ties with the rest of the region is a top priority.
 It is currently a member of the Southern African Development Community (SADC), Common Monetary Area (CMA) and Southern African Customs Union (SACU), as well as benefiting from a fixed exchange rate regime with South Africa.
 Furthermore, trade preferences such as the United States’ African Growth and Opportunity Act (AGOA) have been beneficial for the textile and garments industry.

-Annual precipitation varies from some 600 millimetres in the lowland valleys to about 1 200 millimetres on the northern and eastern escarpment.
 Although summers, which last from November to January, are generally sunny, the weather is also notoriously unpredictable.
-Sudden rain, mist or localised thunderstorms are common between October and April, when approximately 85 percent of annual precipitation occurs.
+Sudden rain, mist or localised thunderstorms and hail are common between October and April, when approximately 85 percent of annual rainfall occurs.
+Annual average precipitation is around 710mm, encompassing variations between some 600mm in the lowland valleys and approximately 1 200mm on the northern and eastern escarpment.
 Winters are characterised by clear skies, with snowfalls usually occurring from May to September, although snow may fall on the highest peaks at any time of year.
-The Mountain Kingdom is surrounded by the Republic of South Africa and bounded by the province of KwaZulu-Natal to the east, the Eastern Cape to the south, and the Free State to the north and west.
-With a total area of 30 355 square kilometres, making it similar in size to Belgium, Lesotho measures 434 kilometres from north to south and is encircled by a border of some 909 kilometres.

 HISTORY & POLITICS

-The first inhabitants of Lesotho were the San, who had lived here for thousands of years before a written record of their existence appeared.
-The accelerating competition for land and resources that marked the history of the Maloti region in the latter part of the 19th century saw the eventual disappearance of these hardy hunter-gatherers from the area.
-They nonetheless left their mark on the land in a rich legacy of rock art, and smatterings of their language still survive in the Sesotho tongue.
+Lesotho has been inhabited since the Neolithic Period, when its mountains were the domain of Khoisan-speaking hunter-gatherers, the San.
+The accelerating competition for land and resources that marked the history of the Maloti region in the latter part of the 19th Century saw the eventual disappearance of these hardy hunter-gatherers from the area.
+They nonetheless left their mark on the land through a rich legacy of rock art, and smatterings of their language still survive in the Sesotho tongue.

 Lesotho’s other early settlers were pastoralist Bantu-speaking people from West and Central Africa, who first entered the southern part of the continent sometime between the 3rd and 6th centuries CE.
-By the 19th century, Sotho clans were spread across the southern plateau, over the western region of present-day Lesotho and a large, fertile expanse of surrounding territory now lying in South Africa’s Free State Province.
-Comprising small chiefdoms which were united into loose confederations, these southern Sotho tribes came to constitute the Basotho people and speak the unique
+By the 19th Century, Sotho clans had spread across the southern plateau, over the western region of present-day Lesotho and a large, fertile expanse of surrounding territory, which is today part of South Africa’s Free State Province.
+Comprising small chiefdoms that united into loose confederations, these southern Sotho tribes came to constitute the Basotho people and speak the unique Sesotho dialect.

-One figure in particular looms large in the history of Lesotho: Moshoeshoe the Great, who was born in 1786 at Menkhoaneng in what is today the district of Botha-Bothe.
+Perhaps the most important figure in Lesotho’s history is Moshoeshoe the Great, who was born in 1786 at Menkhoaneng in what is today the district of Botha-Bothe.
 The son of a minor chief of the Bakoena of Mokoteli, he was named Lepoqo at birth and later given the praise name Moshoeshoe after he had captured the cattle of Chief Ramonaheng.
 The emergence of the Basotho as a nation began around the time that Moshoeshoe became chief (1820) and started to form alliances with local clans and chiefdoms.